Robots.txt Tester & Validator

 Frequently Asked Questions

-Why is my URL blocked even though I added an Allow rule?
+Why is my URL blocked even though I have an Allow rule?

 Related Tools